Site hosted by Angelfire.com: Build your free website today!

 (2 Peter 2)

-That appears to contradict Peter's assertion that Balaam's madness had been restrained, and also contradicts Numbers 24:
+That appears to contradict Peter's assertion that Balaam's madness had been restrained, and completely contradicts Numbers 24.
+Before reading on you may be well advised to read Numbers 24.

-Furthermore, the women of Moab were not the women of Midian.
+Furthermore, the women of Moab (what happened at Peor) were not the women of Midian (who Moses allegedly ordered massacred).

-'While Israel was staying in Shittim, the men began to indulge in sexual immorality with Moabite women, who invited them to the sacrifices to their gods.
-The people ate and bowed down before these gods.
+'While Israel was staying in Shittim, the men began to indulge in sexual immorality with the Moabite women, who invited them to the sacrifices to their gods, The people ate and bowed down before these gods.
 So Israel joined in worshiping the Baal of Peor.'

 (Numbers 25:1-3)

-It would appear that Moses made an error in following the LORD's instruction to take revenge on Midian.
+Leaving aside what we know to be forgery, it would appear Moses made an error in following the LORD's instruction to take revenge of Midian.

-Then I said, “Not so, Sovereign Lord!
+Then I said, "Not so, Sovereign LORD!
 I have never defiled myself.
-From my youth until now I have never eaten anything found dead or torn by wild animals.
-No unclean meat has ever entered my mouth. ”'
+From my youth until now I have never eaten anything found dead of torn by wild animals.
+No unclean meat has ever entered my mouth."'

 (Exekiel 4:12-14)